 Clay had come to the House as a War Hawk, a leader who vocally pushed his government to confront the British over its conscription of American seamen.
 In part due to Clay's political pressure, the United States went to war with Britain in the War of 1812.
 The conflict proved crucial in forging a lasting American independence from England.

 But while he pushed for war, Clay also showed himself to be crucial in the peacemaking process.
 When the battles ceased, President James Madison appointed Clay as one of five delegates to negotiate a peace treaty with Britain in Ghent, Belgium.

 On other fronts, Clay took some of the biggest issues of the day head-on.
-He pushed for independence for several Latin American republics, advocated for a national bank and, perhaps most significantly, argued strongly and successfully for a negotiated settlement between slave-owning states and the rest of the country over its western policy.
+He pushed for independence for several Latin American republics, advocated for a national bank and, perhaps most significantly, argued strongly and successfully for a negotiated settlement between enslaved people-owning states and the rest of the country over its western policy.
 The resulting Missouri Compromise, which passed in 1820, found a necessary balance that allowed for America's continued western expansion while simultaneously holding off any bloodshed over the white-hot topic of slavery.